Mpowa-IO/Documents/Whitepaper.md

 - _ParachainUpgrade_: A helper to perform runtime upgrades on parachains
 - _ParachainInfo_: A place to store parachain-relevant constants like parachain id

 The following pallets are stored in `pallets/`.
-They are designed for Moonbeam's specific requirements:
+They are designed for mpowa's specific requirements:

-- _Ethereum Chain Id_: A place to store the chain id for each Moonbeam network
+- _Ethereum Chain Id_: A place to store the chain id for each mpowa network
 - _Author Inherent_: Allows block authors to include their identity in a block via an inherent
 - _Parachain Staking_: Minimal staking pallet that selects collators by total amount at stake